bitwarden/help/_articles/plans-and-pricing/upgrade-from-individual-to-org.md

 7. In the **Summary** section, select whether you'd like to be billed **Annually** or **Monthly**.
 8. Enter your **Payment Information** and select **Submit**.

-### Cancel Individual Premium
+## Cancel Individual Premium

 Paid Organizations (Families, Teams, or Enterprise) automatically provide all users with access to premium features.
-If you had a **Premium** subscription at the time of creating the Organization, you can cancel your individual subscription without losing access to premium features.
+If you had a **Premium** individual subscription at the time of creating the Organization, you can cancel your **Premium** individual subscription without losing access to premium features.

 {% warning %}
-If you cancel your **Premium** subscription, leaving the Paid Organization will result in a loss of access to premium features.
+If you cancel your **Premium** individual subscription, leaving the Paid Organization will result in a loss of access to premium features.
 {% endwarning %}

-Complete the following steps to cancel your Premium Individual subscription:
+Complete the following steps to cancel your **Premium** individual subscription:

 1. Log in to your [Web Vault](https://vault.bitwarden.com/).
 2. Open the **Settings** tab and select **Premium Membership** from the left menu.